GAM-2-5/WebCrawler/README.md

 # WebPuzac
 A tool for webcrawling

-This program is capable of searching specified information from a website or mapping website links With certain modification it can also be capable of gathering links for a web browser or search the net itself for a specified phrase, code or something else
+*Current code info:*

+The program is capable of looking at any url you give it and scraping all the links on that page.
+For now that all it is capable of.

+*Next update:*

+Adding a user interaction so that you can input the url into the program and start scraping from a given url instead of having to change the starting url in the code.
+When a crawler ends its link search you will be able to tell it which of given links it will jump to next

+*Very important stuff:*

-Along with that this program is (will be) open source so you can use it as a platform for further modofication Be careful with webcrawling on social networks because if you do that, you are putting yourself in a position where you can be sued by owners of the social networks for scraping their data (more info on that when i release).
+This program is open source so you can use it as a platform for further modofication Be careful with webcrawling on social networks because if you do that, you are putting yourself in a position where you can be sued by owners of the social networks for scraping their data.

-Aside from that have fun with it (when i release it ofc)
+More on that here: https://benbernardblog.com/web-scraping-and-crawling-are-perfectly-legal-right/

+*How to run it?*

+The program requests a few pip install
+To do that open command prompt and type: pip install bs4 BeautifulSoup (bs4) is a HTML parser used to convert website info to HTML

+Thats all for now folks